-In one approach (Donella et al) we mapped kinase activation following
+In one approach (Donnella et al) we mapped kinase activation following

 drug exposure to understand how pathways are rewired by drug treatment and identify barriers to efficacy of anti-cancer drugs.
 This approach revealed an exciting new combinatorial approach to treat breast cancers using the combination of Aurora kinase and PI3K inhibitors.
 In the future